tofuapps/hoard/README.md

 source ~/bin/hoard
 ```

+Note: `hoard` shorthands might conflict with other commands or aliases you may have.
+Check the [Shorthands](#shorthands) section for details.

 ## Updating
 You can update the installation of hoard the same way you would install it.

 Note that by default:
-- the installation script will automatically attempt to pull updates from this repository unless the debug flag `-d` is present.
+- the installation script can pull updates from this repository if the upstream flag `-u` is present.
 - the script will pause for a moment before updating hoard so as the user can cancel the update with `^C`.
 This can be overriden with the `-y` flag.

 ## Configuration